Anthony Beauvillier: Amateur

-Beauvillier was eventually drafted in the first round, 28th overall, by the New York Islanders in the 2015 NHL Entry Draft.
+Beauvillier was eventually drafted in the first round, 28th overall, by the New York Islanders in the 2015 NHL entry draft.
 Following the draft, he replaced Félix-Antoine Bergeron as captain of the Cataractes.
 Upon returning from Team Canada's training camp, Beauvillier scored seven goals and eight assists through his first seven games of the 2015–16 season.
 Through his first nine games, he recorded eight goals and 10 assists for 14 points.
 His play earned him second star of the week honours for the period extending from October 12 to 18, 2015.
 On October 23, 2015, Beauvillier was signed to a three-year, entry-level contract by the Islanders.
 Following the signing, he tallied three more goals and one more assist for 25 points through 12 games.
 As his scoring prowess continued through early November, the Shawinigan never lost a game when he scored a goal.
 On November 16, Beauvillier was suspended for four games after delivering a hit to the head of Blainville-Boisbriand Armada defenceman Nathanael Halbert.
 At the time of the suspension, he had accumulated 16 goals and 18 assists through 17 games.
 His playing success earned him recognition from Team Canada and he was invited to their camp prior to the 2016 World Junior Ice Hockey Championships.
 At the time of the selection, Beauvillier had accumulated 16 goals and 19 assists for 35 points through 17 games.
-He was eventually named to Team Canada's final roster alongside fellow Islanders prospect Matthew Barzal.
+He was eventually named to Team Canada's final roster alongside fellow Islanders prospect Mathew Barzal.
 Upon returning from the tournament, Beauvillier continued to produce and he finished the regular season with 40 goals and 39 assists for 79 points through 74 games.

 As Beauvillier and the Shawinigan Cataractes qualified for the 2016 QMJHL playoffs, they faced off against the Sherbrooke Phoenix in the first round.
 After losing the opening game, Beauvillier recorded five points to lift the Cataractes over the Phoenix to the second round against the Charlottetown Islanders.
 In the second round, Beauvillier scored nine points to advance to the semi-finals in six games.
 In the semi-finals, Beauvillier and the Shawinigan Cataractes eliminated the Saint John Sea Dogs in five games.
-He subsequently received the Cataractes' Offensive Player of the Year for his regular season and post-season scoring totals.
+He subsequently received the Cataractes' Offensive Player of the Year for his regular season and postseason scoring totals.
 Upon reaching the President's Cup Final, Beauvillier tallied 15 goals and 15 assists for 30 points through 21 games.
 Although he set career-highs in the postseason with 30 points, Beauvillier and the Shawinigan Cataractes fell to the Rouyn-Noranda Huskies in Game 5 of the President's Cup Final.